rehierl/html-outliner-spec/issue-associations.md

 The parent element of the `#text` node "hello world!" is the `<section>` element.
 Because of that, this step will associate the `#text` node with the `<section>` element's parent section, i.e. a section object that is located outside of the `<section>` element.
-Same issue here: It must be instead associated with `<section>`'s first inner section.
+Same issue here: It must be associated with `<section>`'s first inner section.

 NOTE - If all sectioning elements are associated with some outer section object, then this step is **bugged** with regards to both cases.

-NOTE - With the current association of sectioning content elements (inwards) and sectioning root elements (outwards), case-1 will produce a **bug** and case-2 turns out to be working (i.e. not a bug).
+NOTE - With the current association of sectioning content elements (inwards) and sectioning root elements (outwards), case-1 will produce a bug and case-2 turns out to be working as intended.

-NOTE - If [step 4.11.](./outliner-steps.md/#4-11) is intended to not be limited to element nodes only, then a separate step, i.e. this step, is not needed.
+NOTE - If [step 4.11.](./outliner-steps.md/#4-11) is intended to not be limited to element nodes only, then a separate step, i.e. this step, is uncalled-for.

+**TODO** - is there any reason to keep this step?

-NOTE - The DOM Node type defines a `Node.parentElement` property which makes it unnecessary to clarify if a non-element node can have a non-element node as its parent - that is as far as the `Node.parentElement` property is used instead of `Node.parentNode` to implement the "parent element" part of this step.
+NOTE - The DOM `Node` type defines a `Node.parentElement` property which makes it unnecessary to clarify if a non-element node can have a non-element node as its parent - that is as far as the `Node.parentElement` property is used instead of `Node.parentNode` to implement the "parent element" part of this step.

 <!-- ####################################################################### -->
 <h2 id="section-heading">section.heading -
 Associate section X with heading Y</h2>

-[step 4.9.1](./outliner-steps.md/#4-9-1) states: ..., let the element being entered be the heading for the current section.
+[step 4.9.1](./outliner-steps.md/#4-9-1) states: let the element being entered be the heading for the current section.

-This can be understood to define the following property:
+Which can be understood to define the following property:

 - `Element Section.heading`
 - `(node.parentSection == node.parentSection.heading.parentSection)`